TAPevents/i18n-bundler/README.md

       de.i18n.json
 ```

-This package will combine all languages accross project and packages into a single json file in the `/public/i18n` directory, which is accessible in Cordova and other client-based deployment environmnents.
-It works with [meteor-build-client](https://github.com/frozeman/meteor-build-client).
+This package will combine all languages accross project and packages into a unified json files for each language, which are dynamically loaded when the language change and are served from the `/public/i18n` directory - accessible in Cordova and other client-based deployment environmnents.
+It's designed to work with Cordova and [meteor-build-client](https://github.com/frozeman/meteor-build-client).

-All of the files in `/public/i18n` will be automatically generated if you change the project's `i18n/i18n.json` files.
+All of the files in `/public/i18n` will be automatically re-generated if you change any of your project's `lang.i18n.json` files.

 **This package only maintains the public folder in development mode** the files should be generated in development and be re-deployed each time they change.
 You should edit your the original files, not the generated one!

 On the client, `tap:i18n-bundler` uses `tap:i18n`'s `cdn_path` to make the request for it's expected JSON files, which requests the relevant `ROOT_URL/i18n/language.i18n.json` language file only when required.
 This saves memory by not pre-loading everything.

-To disable this, and pre-load everything, set `TAPi18n.precacheBundle = true`.
-This will make a single ajax request that gets all language data.
+If you want to pre-load all of the languages into memory, set `TAPi18n.precacheBundle = true`.
+This will make a single ajax request for `i18n/tap-i18n.json`, which contains all language data.

 ### Why?